Most of the items in

 addressing sync issues.
 The most common, are the following:

-- File size (no larger than 15 Gb)
+- File size (files cannot be larger than 15 Gb)

 - File path length (make sure the file path is shorter than 255